 Janine Certo is the author of five books, three full-length poetry collections: O Body of Bliss, winner of the Longleaf Press Book Contest in Poetry (Longleaf Press, 2023), Elixir, winner of both the New American Poetry Prize and the Lauria/Frasca Poetry Prize (New American Press and Bordighera Press, 2021), and In the Corner of the Living, runner-up for the Main Street Rag Poetry Book Award (2017); a poetry chapbook, Home Altar, winner of the Keystone Chapbook Prize (Seven Kitchens Press, 2023); and a book of scholarship, Children Writing Poems: Poetic Voices in and out of School (Routledge, 2018).

-Certo’s poems appear in The Cincinnati Review, Poetry Northwest, New Ohio Review, Shenandoah, Mid-American Review, and others.
-Her poem Limoncello was featured in Gastronomica, and her poem When I Contemplate My Existence was a finalist for Best of the Net 2022.
-She has also written about how to encourage poetry writing among people of all ages, with scholarly articles appearing in Art/Research International, English Education, Journal of Literacy Research, Language Arts, and others.
+She was awarded a grant from The Spencer Foundation and two grants from the Humanities and Arts Research Program (HARP) at Michigan State University.
+Other honors include the 2020 Pablo Neruda Prize for Poetry judged by Kaveh Akbar and the Editor’s Choice Award for the 2024 Charles Simic Memorial Prize.
+Poems appear in The Cincinnati Review, Greensboro Review, Mid-American Review, New Ohio Review, Poetry Northwest, Shenandoah, and others.
+Her poem Limoncello was featured in Gastronomica, and her poem When I Contemplate My Existence was a finalist for Best of the Net.
+She has also written about how to encourage poetry writing among people of all ages, with articles appearing in Art/Research International, English Education, Journal of Literacy Research, Language Arts, and others.